 Visit the indigenous reserve of Zapatón

 From “Puris” downtown drive a bit more than an hour heading South, you can take the road passing by the National Park La Cangreja and drive further.
-This is an indigenous reserve where the spiritual leader is a chaman and people go there to get “cleaned” in a spiritual way.
-They still grow beans, corn and rice, since these are part of their basic diet.
+This is an indigenous reserve where the spiritual leader is a "Chaman" and people go there to get “cleaned” in a spiritual way.
+They still grow beans, corn, and rice, since these are part of their basic diet.
 The “chichi” can’t be forgotten, an artisanal fermented drink made out of corn.
-The inhabitants of Zapaton also sell handicrafts made out of wood, seeds and everuthing what nature offers them in order to buy goods they can’t grow of produce.
+The inhabitants of Zapaton also sell handicrafts made out of wood, seeds, and everything what nature offers them in order to buy goods they can’t grow of produce.
 Get in touch with the roots of Costarricans over here!

-Are you willing discover Puris?
+Are you willing to discover Puris?
 Share if you liked it!

-If you want some tips to stay in the surroundings, write me!
-I now some nice places!
+If you want some tips to stay in the surroundings, write to me!
+I know some nice places!